 (Say, “I have been commanded only to worship the Lord of this city [of Makkah] Who made it sacred and to Whom belongs all things.
 And I am commanded to be one of those who submit to Allah [in Islam],) ** (and to recite the Qur’an.”
 Then whoever chooses guidance, it is only for his own good; but whoever chooses to go astray, say [O Prophet], “I am only one of the warners.”) ** (And say, “All praise is for Allah.
 He will show you His signs, then you will acknowledge them.
 Your Lord is not unaware of what you do.”)
 (27/91-93)

-Q) What is meant by the two testimonies: I bear witness that there is no god but Allah and I testify that Muhammad is the Messenger of Allah?
+Q) What is meant by the two statements of faith: I bear witness that there is no god but Allah and that Muhammad is the Messenger of Allah?

-A- These two testimonies are the basis of the religion and by uttering them the unbeliever becomes a Muslim.
+A- These two statements of faith are the basis of the religion and by uttering them the unbeliever becomes a Muslim.
 The first one is the basis of all revealed religions.
 All Prophets called their people to this word.

 (Indeed, We sent to every community a messenger, [saying], “Worship Allah and shun false gods.”
 Among them were some whom Allah guided, while others were destined to stray.
 So travel through the land and see how was the end of the deniers!). {16/36}